 Collaboration with preclinical scientists and clinical experts will also be expected.

-- At least 2 years of post-doctoral studies using protein biochemical strategies to study problems of the nervous system is required.
+- At least two years of postdoctoral studies using protein biochemical strategies to study problems of the nervous system is required.

-- An understanding of techniques including mass spectrometry, protein and peptide separations, protein electrophoretic techniques, use of immunoassays, characterization of antibodies for assay building, and cell signaling are preferred.
+- An understanding of techniques, including mass spectrometry, protein and peptide separations, protein electrophoretic techniques, use of immunoassays, characterization of antibodies for assay building, and cell signaling is preferred.

 - Publications that demonstrate the relevant understanding are preferred.

-- Training and experience in biomarker discovery, and application to drug development is preferred.
+- Training and experience in biomarker discovery, and application to drug development are preferred.

 - A proven track record of research in relation to compounds for neuroscience indications and of execution and delivery against strategic goals is preferred.

-- Specific experiences and insights into how biomarker platforms and technologies can be integrated to provide practical solutions of clinical utility is preferred.
+- Specific experience and insights into how biomarker platforms and technologies can be integrated to provide practical solutions of clinical utility are preferred.